carter-benson/CSC325ClassProject/user_personas/owner.md

 # Persona 3: Owner

 **Name:** Olivia Bennett
-**Role:** CEO & Product Owner
-**Demographics:** 45 years old, Female, New York, NY
+**Role:** Undergraduate Computer Science Student **Demographics:** 45 years old, Female, New York, NY

 ## Goals and Motivations

-- Aims to grow the user base and maximize revenue.
+- Aims to leverage the portfolio to secure internships and full-time job opportunities.
+- Wants to build a strong professional online presence to stand out in competitive tech job markets.
-- Seeks to balance innovation with maintaining a stable product.
+- Seeks to use the portfolio as a platform for networking and connecting with industry professionals.
-- Values customer feedback but also prioritizes business objectives.

 ## Challenges and Pain Points

+- Difficulty in tailoring the portfolio to appeal to different types of employers (e.g., startups vs. large tech companies).
-- Struggles to align development priorities with business goals.
+- Struggles to keep the content up-to-date with new skills and projects while maintaining consistency.
-- Needs to make strategic decisions despite limited technical knowledge.
-- Faces pressure from investors to maintain profitability while funding new features.
+- Concerns about the portfolio website’s SEO and visibility to ensure it reaches the right audience.

 ## Example Scenario

-Olivia reviews the latest user feedback and notices recurring complaints about software performance.
-At the same time, the sales team urges her to approve a new feature that could attract more enterprise clients.
-She consults the development team to understand the feasibility but realizes fixing performance issues might delay new features.
-She must decide whether to focus on stability or push forward with expansion goals.
+Olivia reviews analytics data showing that most visitors leave the portfolio after viewing the homepage.
+Realizing she needs a stronger call-to-action, Olivia updates the homepage with a more engaging introduction and direct links to key projects.
+She also optimizes the About Me section to better communicate her career goals and technical expertise.